Skip to main content

 Over the past year, Public Utilities has made significant progress in improving online access to water and wastewater services, modernizing our phone system and recruitment and providing enhanced training of customer support staff.

 We’ve heard from our customers that they want to access services online when it’s convenient for them.
-Public Utilities launched new webforms allowing San Diegans to submit requests and have those issues resolved within one to two business days.
+Public Utilities launched new webforms allowing San Diegans to submit self-service requests.
+More than 4,000 customers per month now have their requests completed via these webforms, meaning more than 4,000 customers per month do not have to call in for service.

 Our Team